Fody/AsyncErrorHandler/README.md

     }

-The method we care about is "MoveNext".
+The method we care about is `MoveNext`.
 It will look something like this

-	private void MoveNext()
+	void MoveNext()
 	{
 	    try
 	    {